nunu1995/PL-based-on-GNNs-for-MCDM/README.md

 # Preference learning based on adaptive graph neural networks for multi-criteria decision support

- This is the PyTorch implementation by <a href='https://github.com/nunu1995'>@Zhenhu Meng</a> for preference learning model:
+ This is the implementation by <a href='https://github.com/nunu1995'>@Zhenhu Meng</a> for preference learning model, and the code needs to be further improved in the future:

  >**Preference learning based on adaptive graph neural networks for multi-criteria decision support**
  >Zhenhua Meng, Rongheng Lin*, Budan Wu